By continuing to browse you are accepting this.

 Do the same with the remaining 3 corners.

 Now start adding the die-cut bunting pieces.
-Start by placing 1 die-cut so it is pointing into the lower centre of the card.
+Start by placing 1 die-cut so it is pointing into the lower center of the card.

 Continue adding the rest of the die-cut bunting pieces, adhering with glue or flat tape.

-Now build up the sentiment layers on the centre front of the card; I used 3D foam tape to give the layers dimension.
+Now build up the sentiment layers on the center front of the card; I used 3D foam tape to give the layers dimension.

 Add a bow; you can die cut one from the patterned paper or use a fabric one.

-Place a few gems in the centre of the foiled flowers to give them extra shine and allow to dry.
+Place a few gems in the center of the foiled flowers to give them extra shine and allow to dry.